vyos/vyos-documentation/docs/services/dns-forwarding.rst

 lightweight and have a small footprint, suitable for resource constrained routers and firewalls, for this we utilize PowerDNS recursor.

-VyOS DNS forwarder doe not require an upstream DNS server.
+VyOS DNS forwarder does not require an upstream DNS server.
 It can serve as a full recursive DNS server - but it can also forward queries to configurable upstream DNS servers.
+By not configuring any upstream DNS servers you also avoid to be tracked by the provider of your upstream DNS server.

 .. cfgcmd:: set service dns forwarding system